okazymyrov/piki/Vulnerabilities/Subdomain Takeover/AWS.md

-# Route 53: Dangling NS Delegation Leading to Subdomain Takeover
+# AWS Route 53: Dangling NS Delegation Leading to Subdomain Takeover

 ## Answer from AWS (Report #3461603 on HackerOne)